1P-LSD: Use and effects

 The dose range of 1P-LSD is 100 to 200 μg, with a typical dose estimate of 150 μg.
 Its duration is about 8 to 12 hours for most people.
 The subjective effects of 1P-LSD are not well-defined in the literature, although they are generally thought to be comparable to those of LSD.
 In a 2020 study, the qualitative effects of 1P-LSD and LSD were similar when measured using visual analog scales.
 The properties of 1P-LSD have also been assessed in other studies.

 Pharmacology

 Like ALD-52 (1A-LSD), 1P-LSD is believed to act as a prodrug for LSD via hydrolysis of the propionyl group.
 When 1P-LSD is incubated in human serum or liver cells, administered intravenously to rats, or administered either orally or intravenously to human subjects, high levels of LSD and relatively low levels of 1P-LSD are quickly detected, demonstrating that 1P-LSD is rapidly hydrolyzed into LSD in vivo following ingestion.
 Indeed, following intravenous administration in humans 1P-LSD is detectable in serum for no longer than 4 hours, after which it is completely converted to LSD.
 These findings are supported by the similar duration and behavioral effects of 1P-LSD and LSD in both animal and human experiments.

 Chemistry

 Synthesis

-The chemical synthesis of 1P-LSD has been described.
+The chemical synthesis of 1P-LSD has been described in a patent from 2024.